xvarmkorv2/ExProDex-V2/readme.md

-After the success of ExProDex V1 and it's other counterparts, such as Syndexpro and BetterDarkDex, I went on a mission to make the best Dex edit ever known to humanity.
+After the success of ExProDex V1 and it's other counterparts, such as Syndexpro and BetterDarkDex, I went on a mission to make the best Dex edit ever known.

 ExProDex V2 is the outcome of the visions of that mission.